 I wear fishing pants and long johns under the neoprenes to stay toasty warm.
 And don’t forget socks–at least 3 pair (liner, wool, heavy wool).
 Up top I can usually get by with a polypro t-shirt, polypro long-sleeve shirt, nylon fishing shirt, and a light rain jacket.
 I slip on a buff over my head and wear a heavy fishing cap.
 I stuff a pair of fingerless fishing gloves in my vest just in case along with a stocking cap.

 I also strongly recommend felt soles or cleats on the Arkansas which features odd-sized river rocks to stumble over and a strong current even when low.
-I have recently added a four-piece collapsible wading staff to my basic gear to help avoid slipping and taking a dunking.
+As a concession to my aging body, I have recently added a four-piece collapsible wading staff to my basic gear to help avoid slipping and taking a dunking.
 The wading staff is not only a life saver in the river but also in navigating the steep and often snow-covered slopes down to the water, especially in the middle section, as well as the slick ice shelfs that must be traversed on the river’s edge to get to the water.
 Of course you will need a net to handle the 18” plus bows and browns you will hook if you follow these eight essential rules!